jorendorff/gc-in-50-lines/README.md

 We have reached the garbage collection portion of the program.

-The kind of GC I'm going to show you is very simple.
+The kind of GC I&rsquo;m going to show you is very simple.
-It's called a mark and sweep GC.
+It&rsquo;s called a mark and sweep GC.
 And it works like this...
 (explanation)

 To do this, we need an extra bit per object called the "mark bit".
-For simplicity's sake, let's just stick it on the Object.
+For simplicity&rsquo;s sake, let&rsquo;s just stick it on the Object.

     struct Object {
         Object* head;